Pablo-source/climate_viz/README.md

 Following the above videos, I am replicating the Global Temperature plot displayed when selecting “**Global Temperature**” indicator from above website.

+### Data

-### Data download from GISS Surface Temperature Analysis (GISTEMP v4) website from the National Aeronautics and Space Administration Goddard Institute for Space Studies.
+Data for this visualization download from GISS Surface Temperature Analysis (GISTEMP v4) website from the National Aeronautics and Space Administration Goddard Institute for Space Studies.

 https://climate.nasa.gov/